PicsArt/cppbind/examples/tutorials/hello_user/README.md

  ```bash
  iegen kotlin swift python
  ```

+For iegen installation and configuration check the documentation [iegen docs](https://iegen.picsart.com).

 **NOTE**

 To be able to run the above command on Mac OS X you need to pass **--target** and **--sysroot** to clang.